trallas/FINALPROJECT/README.md

 <!-- LICENSE -->
-## License
+## License & Copyright.

-Distributed under the MIT License.
-See `LICENSE.txt` for more information.
+Distributed under the Ironhack License.
+All copyrights and intelectual property belong to the owners of the present Project.
+The owners may user their legal rights to defend the project at any time.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>